techninja8/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: This is a script that lists out the whole content directory in a list

 2-bring_me_home: This script takes the user from any directory they are in to their home directory

+3-listfiles: This should lists the contents of a directory in a long format